 Then another sign 100 kms to Kalamata and so followed that road it was nice and pretty most of the way and no traffic really.
 I realised maybe because it was Saturday it was a day off hence no traffic.
 Also maybe the bank holiday was here as well not just in UK.

 So there was not a problem I just followed the roads till Kalamata.
 3 hours later I arrived and followed the signs to the port, no parking there and nothing really looked open.
-So I headed for the beach and looked for hotels.
+Then I headed for the beach and looked for hotels.
 Plenty of them but no parking available.
 It was like a weekend on the coast in Eastbourne, all the locals in the sea and sitting on the beach.
 So no car spaces anywhere.

-I headed back around the town and to the port again, then I spotted a few people sitting around on bikes outside a shop, which had a travel agent look.
+Headed back around the town and to the port again, then I spotted a few people sitting around on bikes outside a shop, which had a travel agent look.
 I needed to find Crete ferries.

-I parked further on from the shop and walked back after realising yes it was a travel agent, I waited in and joined a line of people and finally got to talk to a guy who spoke English a bit.
+So I parked further on from the shop and walked back after realising yes it was a travel agent, I waited in and joined a line of people and finally got to talk to a guy who spoke English a bit.
 Can I get ferry to Crete says I, yes on Sundays it goes in one hour or so Greek time.